athom-tech/esp32-configs/README.md

 ### OTA Updates

-The YAML files enable ESPHome OTA updates.
+The YAML files enable standard ESPHome OTA updates.
 Once a device has been flashed and is reachable on Wi-Fi, future updates can be installed from ESPHome Dashboard or with the ESPHome CLI.

+Most configurations also expose a managed `Firmware Update` entity in Home Assistant.
+This entity checks the device-specific manifest published on GitHub Pages and can install released firmware over HTTP.
+The ESP32-C5 smart plug currently uses standard ESPHome OTA only.

 If OTA fails, confirm that: